Multi-Objective Multi-Agent Planning for Discovering and Tracking Multiple Mobile Objects: Performance Evaluations

-Fig.~\ref{fig:scenario5_ospa2_and_card} details the overall mean and standard deviation ($\mu+0.5\sigma$) to search and track $10$ taxi traces for different control methods for $10$ UAVs in terms of OSPA\textsuperscript{(2)} Dist, OSPA\textsuperscript{(2)} Loc, OSPA\textsuperscript{(2)} Card as well as the number of estimated taxis (\ie, Cardinality) over $20$ MC runs.
-The results show that our proposed $V_{mo}$ consistently outperforms the tracking-only $V_{1}$ or discovering-only $V_{2}$ in terms of the overall tracking performance (\ie, OSPA\textsuperscript{(2)} Dist) over time.
-Further, for localisation error (\ie, OSPA\textsuperscript{(2)} Loc), the performance of $V_{mo}$ approaches the performance of the ideal case $V_{mo}^{*}$.
-Additionally, we observe that most control methods can estimate the number of taxis (\ie, Cardinality) correctly, except $V_{1}$ which only focuses on tracking and does not explore to find any taxis outside of the team's FoVs.
-In terms of OSPA\textsuperscript{(2)} Card, which considers not only the cardinality estimates but also the track label switching and track fragmentation, we also observe that $V_{mo}$ outperforms $V_{1}$ and $V_{2}$.
-Notably, since the cardinality is estimated correctly, most OSPA\textsuperscript{(2)} Card errors come from the track label switching and track fragmentation errors, which is expected given the limited FoV sensors, and the motion model mismatch between the CT model and the taxi's occasional turns.
+The mean and standard deviation (over $100$ MC runs) of the OSPA\textsuperscript{(2)} and cardinality errors for the different planning methods in Fig.~\ref{fig:scenario5_ospa2_and_card}, shows that the proposed $V_{mo}$ consistently outperforms $V_{1}$ (tracking-only) or $V_{2}$ (discovering-only) in terms of the overall tracking performance (\ie, OSPA\textsuperscript{(2)} Dist).
+Further, for localisation (\ie, OSPA\textsuperscript{(2)} Loc), the performance of $V_{mo}$ approaches that of the ideal case $V_{mo}^{*}$.
+We observe that most of the planning methods (in the experiment) can correctly estimate the number of taxis (\ie, Cardinality), except $V_{1}$, which only focuses on tracking and does not explore the areas outside the team's FoVs.
+In terms of OSPA\textsuperscript{(2)} Card, since the cardinality is estimated correctly, most OSPA\textsuperscript{(2)} Card errors come from the track label switching and track fragmentation, which is expected given the limited FoVs, and the motion model mismatch between the CT model and the taxi's occasional turns.